-- B 3.24 The mail-in vote shall be cast using the system of "double envelopes".
+- B 3.24 As an accommodation measure, should a member request a mail-in ballot, the vote shall be cast using the system of "double envelopes".
 Only envelopes with a ballot inserted in an internal envelope and accompanied in the external envelope with a completed voter registration card signed by the voting member certifying his or her membership status shall be accepted.
 Any other envelope shall be considered a rejected envelope. - B 3.25 Blank ballots or ballots containing more votes than the maximum number of votes possible or any ballot containing a message or inscription other than the vote shall be considered as a spoiled ballot.
 Ballots containing fewer votes than the maximum number of votes possible shall be considered as valid. - B 3.26 Only valid ballots shall be used to calculate the percentage of votes cast for each candidate.
 The Elections and Resolutions Committee will report on the number of spoiled ballots and rejected envelopes. - B 3.27 Only members of the Elections and Resolutions Committee and designated staff shall be authorized to handle and open the envelopes containing the ballots and then handle the ballots. - B 3.28 Ballots shall be kept for thirty (30) working days following confirmation of the results by the Committee.